 There are two simple reasons for this pumpkin carving tip.
 Cutting open the pumpkin from the bottom keeps the stem intact, and allows for the already settled seeds and goop to be assisted by gravity on their way out.
 Because your pumpkin has likely been sitting upright for some time, the guts and seeds will be settled at the bottom.
 Bonus Tip: If you put the seeds and guts into a bowl of cold water, the seeds will rise to the top and are not only edible but can be very tasty in many recipes.

 Generally speaking, the walls of a pumpkin are going to be relatively thick.
 Anywhere from 2-3 inches, you want to thin the walls down to about an inch in thickness.
 This is especially important for the specific areas where you will be carving.
 There are various tools created for this exact task that can be very beneficial.
 The aforementioned pumpkin carving kits would possess these exact tools.

-While a just completed pumpkin carving may result in an aesthetically pleasing decoration, you can always level up.
+While a just-completed pumpkin carving may result in an aesthetically pleasing decoration, you can always level up.
 In the true spirit of Halloween, you should light your pumpkin.
 If you want an authentic experience you can try either a tea light or a pillar candle.
 However, these can be inconvenient, and a hazard.
 With a candle easily blown out, and not great for stormy conditions, there are better options.
-LED lights or Christmas lights can both be placed inside your pumpkin, but our favorite option is glow sticks.
-These are both durable and bright, and do not require batteries or an outlet.
+LED lights or Christmas lights can both be placed inside your pumpkin, but our favorite option is glowed sticks.
+These are both durable and bright and do not require batteries or an outlet.